TristanD7854/understanding-front-back/angular-ssr/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## SSR mode

+npm run dev:ssr

+Calling http://localhost:4201/ with Postman will show you the data retrieved (contrary to http://localhost:4200/ which is the Angular csr)